epsilon-2007/DAVIS/README.md

-# DAVIS : Dominant Activations and Variance for Improved Separation
+# Catalyst: Out-of-Distribution Detection via Elastic Scaling

 In this paper, we make two additional key observations: (i) Most OOD samples exhibit a more uniform distribution within each channel compared to ID samples, i.e., the within-channel variance is typically higher for ID samples. (ii) The dominant (maximum) values within each channel are generally higher for ID samples than for OOD samples.

 ## Models

 ### Models on CIFAR Benchmark
-The model used for ResNet-18, ResNet-34 and DenseNet-101 in this project are already provided as checkpoints inside `models/checkpoints/resnet18` , `models/checkpoints/resnet34`, and `models/checkpoints/densenet101`.
+The model used for ResNet-18, ResNet-34, DenseNet-101 and MobileNet-v2 in this project are already provided as checkpoints inside `experiments/checkpoints/resnet18` , `experiments/checkpoints/resnet34`, `experiments/checkpoints/densenet101` and `experiments/checkpoints/mobilenetv2`.
 ### Pre-trained Model on ImageNet Benchmark
-We use pre-trained models — ResNet-34, ResNet-50, and MobileNet-v2 — provided by PyTorch.
-These models are automatically downloaded at the start of the evaluation process.
-Additionally, all necessary checkpoints required for successful evaluation have been uploaded and are readily available.
+We use pre-trained models — DenseNet-121, ResNet-50, MobileNet-v2, EfficientNet-b0 — provided by PyTorch.
+These models are automatically downloaded at the start of the evaluation process, when the parameter `pre-trained` is set to `False`.